Raw Diet for Dogs with Food Allergies: Protein Selection Guide

 Quick answer

-If you suspect a food reaction, the most useful next step is often an elimination trial under veterinary guidance.
-The “raw vs kibble” format is not the point - the point is controlling variables (one protein, one plan) and tracking symptoms.
+True food allergies affect an estimated 1–2% of dogs; food intolerances are more common – neither is resolved by switching to raw feeding without a controlled elimination trial.
+If you suspect a food reaction, the most useful next step is an elimination trial under veterinary guidance.
+The 'raw vs kibble' format is not the point - the point is controlling variables (one protein, one plan) and tracking symptoms.

 What are Food Allergies in Dogs and Why do They Matter?